projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

       loaderx64.efi

    .. note::
-      The Clear Linux project releases updates often, sometimes twice a day, so make note of the specific kernel versions (*iot-lts2018 and *iot-lts2018-sos*) listed on your system, as you will need them later.
+      On Clear Linux, the EFI(/dev/sda1) partion is mounted to /boot by default The Clear Linux project releases updates often, sometimes twice a day, so make note of the specific kernel versions (*iot-lts2018 and *iot-lts2018-sos*) listed on your system, as you will need them later.